q2ek/compileinfo/README.md

 ### Releases

+Available at Maven Central:
 * 0.11.0 is available at Maven Central
-* 0.12.0 is available at Maven Central and uses base64 encoding to prevent code injection
+* 0.12.0 Uses base64 encoding to prevent code injection
+* 0.13.0 Adds some options to the CompileInfo annotation

 ### Planned work